Herbert Warren Wind: Life and career

 Wind began writing for The New Yorker in 1941, covered golf and sometimes other sports for that weekly magazine from 1947 until 1953, and again from 1960 until his retirement in 1990.
 From 1954 to 1960, he covered golf and sometimes other sports for Sports Illustrated magazine.
 Although associated with golf, Wind wrote articles on a wide range of sports including tennis, squash, basketball, and football.

 In 1958, Wind coined the phrase 'Amen Corner' to describe the second shot at the 11th, all of the 12th, and the tee shot at the 13th hole at the Augusta National Golf Club, site of the annual Masters Tournament.
 That nickname, which is derived from a 1935 song that Wind had heard while a student at Yale, "Shoutin' in that Amen Corner" written by Andy Razaf, which was recorded by the Dorsey Brothers Orchestra, vocal by Mildred Bailey (Brunswick label No. 6655).
 Wind covered more than 30 Masters tournaments.

 His first book was The Story of American Golf, which first appeared in 1948, and was updated and re-issued twice, the most recent in 1975.
 This book was the most comprehensive history of American golf to that juncture.
 Along with Ben Hogan, Wind co-authored Five Lessons: The Modern Fundamentals of Golf in 1957.
 This book has become one of the all-time classics of golf instruction, and has been re-issued many times.

 He was a co-author of the 1976 book The World Atlas of Golf, a popular survey of the world's top golf courses, which has been re-issued since in several revised editions.

-In 1983, with the help of Robert Macdonald, Herbert Warren Wind co-founded and curated the Classics of Golf Library—a collection of the world's greatest golf literature.
-Under the guidance of Wind, the Classics of Golf Library was created to preserve and make available the works of the leading authors of early and modern golf literature.
-Wind and Macdonald reprinted these classic golf books and added Forewords and Afterwords to provide insight and perspective to the great literary works.
+In 1983, with the help of Robert Macdonald, Wind co-founded and curated the Classics of Golf Library—a collection of the world's greatest golf literature.
+Under his guidance, the Classics of Golf Library was created to preserve and make available the works of the leading authors of early and modern golf literature.
+Wind and Macdonald reprinted these classic golf books and added forewords and afterwords to provide insight and perspective to the great literary works.
 Sixty-nine books make up the Classics of Golf Library today, which is featured in the USGA Museum.

 In 1992, the PGA of America honored Wind with its lifetime achievement award.
 The United States Golf Association presented Wind with the Bob Jones Award, its highest award, in 1995, the centennial of the USGA.
 He is the only writer to receive the award.